 This summer, we’re working off my List, yet again, with a trip to Belgium and the Netherlands.
 Why, you might ask?
 Certainly, these countries aren’t as popular as, say, Italy, which is also on our List.
 I just don’t want to drag a 12-year-old through the Sistine Chapel while he rolls his eyes at the sheer boredom of all that glorious artwork.
 Truth be told, I’m a big fan of Agatha Christie and her brilliant detective Hercule Poirot.
 He solved crimes in London, but his handlebar mustache and little gray cells are all Belgian.
 Is it weird to base an entire vacation on a fictional character?
 Perhaps.
 But it doesn’t hurt that I also have a thing for tulips and chocolate.
 That’s enough for me.
 Although the flowers will be gone by the time we show up in June, I still expect to be captivated by the old-fashioned windmills, the romantic canals, and the handmade lace.
 Ah, Belgium.

 After we get home (and probably before), we’ll most surely be dreaming of our next summer vacation.
 Usually, all it takes is a glance at our Lists to figure out where to spin the globe for our next adventure.
 And even though it may be awhile before we hit southeast Asia or the south Pacific, in the meantime, I’m keeping my eyes open for that next opportunity to spend the night on a majestic old steam train or leap off a cliff attached to a hang glider.
 Maybe it will be in Ireland.
+(Update: Well, hallelujah, we can finally cross this one off our bucket list.
+We took a trip to Ireland in July 2017 and have the pictures to prove it.
+Click here to read about all the places we visited.)

 Do you have a Travel Bucket List?
 What’s on it?
 Share your dreams by leaving a comment below.